google/highwayhash/README.md

 cryptographically strong hashes.
 Large inputs are processed at a rate of 0.3 cycles per byte, and latency remains low even for small inputs.
 HighwayHash is faster than SipHash for all input sizes, with about 3.8 times higher throughput at 1 KiB.
+We discuss design choices and provide statistical analysis and preliminary cryptanalysis in https://arxiv.org/abs/1612.06257.

 ## Applications